 How can pericoronitis be prevented?

-Depending on how severe the pericoronitis is, there are three possible treatments that can provide relief:
+Depending on how severe it is, there are three possible pericoronitis treatments that can provide relief:

-- Managing the pain and reducing the inflammation of the gum tissue
+1. Managing pain and reducing the inflammation of the gum tissue

 Treatment of more severe symptoms

-Where severe symptoms occur, such as the swelling of the lymph nodes- emergency treatment is needed.
+When severe symptoms occur, such as the swelling of the lymph nodes; emergency treatment is needed.
 The swelling of lymph nodes indicates that the infection is spreading, which would require intravenous antibiotics and surgery.

 Prognosis for pericoronitis